cintnguyen/text-lens/README.md

 - Learning and using React for this project!
 Definitely not what I am use to but I am loving it!

 ### Next steps:
-- Creating a sleek design
+- Styling coming soon
+- Hosting this project

 ## On your own machine: